22mahmoud/maw.sh/web/views/blog/no-more-postman-just-curl-and-vim/index.md

 ---
 slug: 'no-more-postman-just-curl-and-vim'
-title: 'No More postman just use cUrl + vim = ❤'
+title: 'No More postman just use cURL + vim = ❤'
 date: '2020-08-20'
 author: 'Mahmoud Ashraf'
-description: 'Well documented api and easy to use and share with your team with simple tools cUrl + vim + git (optional)'
+description: 'Well documented api and easy to use and share with your team with simple tools cURL + vim + git (optional)'
 categories:
   - 'api'
   - 'tooling'